 We have a remarkable brain that is plastic, meaning we can create or strengthen existing synaptic connections between existing neurons.
 While this plasticity does diminish with age, you can drive this plasticity to up-skill in those brain areas through your choice of focused attention.
 Just be prepared to put in a little extra effort and time.

 The harder we make our brains work, the more efficient they become.
 Practice makes perfect as they say.
-While perfection is not required, improving your brain’s function especially in the area of remembering is important at any age.
+While perfection is not required, improving your brain’s function especially in the area of recall is important at any age.

 Gaining mastery always requires our attention, rehearsal and practice.